gracetopher/express-sofa-warehouse/README.md

 The thumb-palermo.php file is an example of a typical product thumbnail being used across the website.
 These files are used on the homepage, the menu/category pages and the single product pages under 'other available products'.
-Therefore, it is important for the CMS administrator that these file are only editable from one place.
+Therefore, it is important for the CMS administrator that these file are only editable from one place (see sofa.php).

 sofa.php